Pair approximation for the $q$-voter model with independence on multiplex networks: Results and discussion

+In this section comparison is performed between the predictions of the homogeneous PA and results of MC simulations of the $q$-voter model on MNs with layers formed by various complex networks.
 Let us start with the case with large $\langle k\rangle$, so that $\langle k\rangle \gg q$.
 First, results obtained from the homogeneous PA for this case are outlined; their overall form is the same for both LOCAL\&AND and GLOBAL\&AND spin update rules.
 Depending on the parameters $\langle k\rangle$, $q$ two different kinds of bifurcation diagrams of the systems of equations Eq.\ (\ref{systemcb5v}) and (\ref{systemcb5vG}) are obtained as the parameter $p$ is varied, typical of the continuous or discontinuous phase transition.
 In both cases at high $p$ the only stable fixed point is $c=1/2$ ($m=0$), $b\le 1/2$, corresponding to the PM phase.
 In the scenario corresponding to the continuous transition to the FM phase as $p$ is decreased this point loses stability via a supercritical pitchfork bifurcation at $p=p_{c}$ and for $p<p_{c}$ a pair of stable equilibria with $ c >1/2$ ($m>0$), $b<1/2$, or $c<1/2$ ($m<0$), $b<1/2$, exists, corresponding to the FM phase with positive or negative magnetization, respectively.
 In the scenario corresponding to the discontinuous transition as $p$ is decreased two pairs of stable and unstable equilibria appear via two saddle-node bifurcations taking place simultaneously at $p=p_{c}^{(2)}$.
 For $p_{c}^{(1)}< p< p_{c}^{(2)}$ the two above-mentioned stable equilibria, one with $ c >1/2$ ($m>0$), $b<1/2$, and the other with $c<1/2$ ($m<0$), $b<1/2$, corresponding again to the FM phase with positive or negative magnetization, respectively, coexist with the stable equilibrium with $c=1/2$ ($m=0$), $b \le 1/2$, corresponding to the PM phase; the basins of attraction of the three stable equilibria are separated by stable manifolds of the two unstable equilibria.
 Eventually at $p=p_{c}^{(1)}$ the fixed point corresponding to the PM phase loses stability via a subcritical pitchfork bifurcation by colliding with the above-mentioned pair of unstable equilibria, and for $p<p_{c}^{(1)}$ the only two stable fixed points are those corresponding to the FM phase.
 Hence, $p_{c}^{(1)}$, $p_{c}^{(2)}$ correspond to the lower and upper critical value of $p$ for the first-order transition, respectively, and for $p_{c}^{(1)}< p< p_{c}^{(2)}$ stable PM and FM phases coexist.
-It should be noted that the values of $p_{c}$ for the continuous and $p_{c}^{(1)}$ for the discontinuous transition to the FM phase can be obtained analytically by means of linear stability analysis of the PM fixed point of Eq.\ (\ref{systemcb5v}) or (\ref{systemcb5vG}) with $c=1/2$ ($m=0$) (see Appendix).
+It should be noted that the values of $p_{c}$ for the continuous and $p_{c}^{(1)}$ for the discontinuous transition to the FM phase can be obtained analytically by means of linear stability analysis of the PM fixed point of Eq.\ (\ref{systemcb5v}) or (\ref{systemcb5vG}) with $c=1/2$ ($m=0$) (see Appendix, Eq.\ (\ref{pstarLA1}) and (\ref{pstarGA1})).